JimDesu/basis-lang/spec.md

 The `optional-mark` prefixes the identifier (or the type-expr, in the default-constructor signature shape, where the type-expr fills the name slot).
 The signature productions above are written without the mark to keep them legible; in source, an `optional-mark` may precede the identifier in any signature shape.

 The signature shapes implement the four command kinds (regular, constructor, single-receiver method, multi-receiver method) and the subcommand kind (which uses `regular-signature` since it has no receiver).
-The receiver-position productions admit class-bounded form `(T:Class)` per &sect;9.9 Case A. The `'` and `&` mode markers attach to the immediately-following identifier per A.2.
+The receiver-position productions admit concept-bounded form `(T:Concept)` per &sect;9.9 Case A. The `'` and `&` mode markers attach to the immediately-following identifier per A.2.

 ### B.6 Body Expressions and Statements